Weighted inequalities in ergodic theory via transference: Introduction

-We will assume that $X$ is a measure space which is totally $\sigma$-finite and $U^t$ is a one-parameter group of measure-preserving transformations of $X$.
-We will also assume that for every measurable function $f$ on $X$ the function $f(U^tx)$ is measurable in the product of $X$ with the real line. $T$ will denote an operator defined on the space of locally integrable functions on the real line with the following properties: the values of $T$ are continuous functions on the real line, $T$ is sublinear and commutes with translations, and $T$ is semilocal in the sense that there exists a positive number $\epsilon$ such that the support of $Tf$ is always contained in an $\epsilon$-neighborhood of the support of $f$. \\ We will associate an operator $T^\sharp$ on functions on $X$ with such an operator $T$ as follows:\\ Given a function $f$ on $X$ let
+Suppose that $X$ is a measure space which is totally $\sigma$-finite and $U^t$ is a one-parameter group of measure-preserving transformations of $X$.
+We will also assume that for every measurable function $f$ on $X$ the function $f(U^tx)$ is measurable in the product of $X$ with the real line. $T$ will denote an operator defined on the space of locally integrable functions on the real line with the following properties: the values of $T$ are continuous functions on the real line, $T$ is sublinear and commutes with translations, and $T$ is semilocal in the sense that there exists a positive number $\epsilon$ such that the support of $Tf$ is always contained in an $\epsilon$-neighborhood of the support of $f$. \\ We will associate an operator $T^\sharp$ on functions on $X$ with such an operator $T$ as follows:\\